antdelgado/Election_Analysis/README.md

 ### Election-Audit Results
 -	How many votes were cast in this congressional election?
 A total of 369, 711 votes were cast in this election.
--	Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Jefferson County accounted for 38, 855 votes (approximately 10.5% of the total votes) in the election.
+-	Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct Jefferson County accounted for 38, 855 votes (approximately 10.5% of the total votes) in the election.
 Denver County accounted for 306, 055 votes (approximately 82.8% of the total votes) in the election.
 Arapahoe County accounted for 24, 801 votes (approximately 6.7% of the total votes) in the election.
 -	Which county had the largest number of votes?
 Denver County had the most votes cast in this election.